 That's a great question.

 Here's how you learn to trust yourself.

-First, remember that building a business is a process that unfolds over time.
+First, remember that building a career or a business is a process that unfolds over time.
 The early days are hard work; you'll experiment and some things work, others don't.
 And you learn.
 And you implement what you've learned.
 And then one day you feel as though a current picks you up, sweeps you right off your feet, and carries you home.
-The way to get there is to trust yourself and build your business YOUR way.
+The way to get there is to trust yourself and build your career or business YOUR way.

 Start by writing down exactly what it is you want to achieve.
 Describe how you feel once you've achieved it.
 Where are you, what does it look like, smell like, sound like, FEEL like?
 Write from a place of consciousness so that you actually experience the feelings as you write.
 Put yourself at the end of your journey.
 Where are you?
 Who are you with?
 What are you doing?
 What's the weather like?
 Get detailed.
 Really, really detailed.